xiajh2008/WC-CA/README.md

 # WC-CA
-These dataset files are used by the clustering algorithm: WC-KNNG-PC and WC-CA.
+These dataset files are used by the clustering algorithms: WC-KNNG-PC and WC-CA.